clearlinux/clear-linux-documentation/source/guides/stacks/dlrs.rst

 .. warning::

-   If you choose the Intel® oneDNN image, your platform must support the Intel® AVX-512 instruction set.
+   If you choose the Intel oneDNN image, your platform must support the Intel AVX-512 instruction set.
 Otherwise, an *illegal instruction* error may appear, and you won’t be able to complete this guide.

 A `TFJob`_  is Kubeflow's custom resource used to run TensorFlow training jobs on Kubernetes.
 This example shows how to use a TFJob within the DLRS container.